codecraftsuk/web-dev-bootcamp/week_01_git/README.md

 ## 3.3 Merging

 Git merging is the process of taking the changes from one branch and applying them to another branch.
-This is often used when you have made changes to a separate branch and want to combine those changes with the main branch (often called "master" branch) of the code.
+This is often used when you have made changes to a separate branch and want to combine those changes with the main branch (often called `master` branch) of the code.

 In this exampke, a new `feature` branch was created and a change was made i.e. adding a title using the `h1 tag`.
 To merge this new feature that has been created to the main branch, the following steps can be taken: